Start 7-day free trial

 What regulations do I need to comply with?

-Data protection regulations, such as GDPR and the Data Protection Act 2018, cover biometric payments.
-Ensure you get clear customer consent, store data securely and offer data access or options to delete it.
+Data protection regulations, such as GDPR and the Data Protection Act 2018 cover biometric payments.
+If you use them, make you get clear customer consent, store data securely and offer data access or options to delete it.

 Atoa is the low-cost alternative to card machines, enabling you to take payment from your customers in-store, on the move or via SMS and WhatsApp.